• kyrylo a year ago

 this is the Python standard library motto

-• thinkingemote 6 months ago
+• thinkingemote a year ago

 I used to love context switching between frameworks and languages: Rails was more fun and I felt more happier and creative.
 Django felt more restrictive but I felt more productive.
 NodeJS was more chaotic but I felt more powerful.